Hobbies & CraftsRare U.S. Coins

 Well, really anybody who wants the best-quality Jefferson nickels they can find!

-See… while these well-struck nickels are usually quite rare and expensive, they also represent the best of the best business-strike Jefferson nickels around.
 So, people who are building collections of nickels based on the highest-graded specimens they can find will gravitate toward collecting Full Steps nickels — even if they do cost a whole lot more than examples without the Full Steps details.

 One way that hobbyists focus their efforts on collecting Full Steps nickels is by building registry sets.

-The major third-party coin grading services offer registry sets — which essentially serve as online resources that virtually display and catalog an individual’s coin collection and are ranked by the number of coins included in the set and a grade-point average determined by the overall numerical grades of the coins in the set.
+Registry sets are “ranked” by the number of coins included in the set and a grade-point average determined by the overall numerical grades of the coins in the set.

-Grade point bonuses are often awarded for coins with certain positive attributes, and the Full Steps designation on a Jefferson nickel can go a long way toward helping a collector achieve a better registry set score for a collection of Jefferson nickels.
+Grade point bonuses are often awarded for coins with certain positive attributes — and the Full Steps designation on a Jefferson nickel can go a long way toward helping a collector achieve a better registry set score for a collection of Jefferson nickels!

 While registry sets are one of the most popular destinations for top-quality Full Steps Jefferson nickels, they’re not the only reason collectors spend valuable time and money seeking out and buying these premium coins.